fbpx

 “Current research shows what we have known for years: NILD Educational Therapy improves thinking and learning.”
 (Dr. Sharon Kuschel)

-It was once thought that intelligence was not able to be changed and stayed the same over an individual’s lifetime but NILD has believed that it was modifiable.
+It was once thought that intelligence was not able to be changed and stayed the same over an individual’s lifetime, but NILD has believes that it is modifiable.
 Tom Gollery, an independent quantitative methodologist at Southeastern University’s College of Education Doctoral Program, looked at 87 students who received NILD educational therapy for an average of three years during 2010 through 2015.
 Students diagnosed with learning disorders usually do not make gains or they regress over time; however, Dr. Gollery’s analysis showed positive growth in those who participated for both intellectual change, measured by Wechsler Intelligence Scale (WISC-IV), and academic change, measured through Kaufman (KTEA) achievement testing.
 Findings from Dr. Gollery’s independent analysis:

 IMPACT OF NILD EDUCATIONAL THERAPY ON STUDENT INTELLIGENCE (MEASURED BY WISC IV)